 In 1984, Viatorians in the Chicago Province formally began to explore the possibility, and in 1999 the first associates joined in the Viatorian mission, spirituality and community life.

 Viatorians haven’t looked back and now regard associates as equal members of the community.
-Currently, there are nearly 75 Viatorian associates and another 10 pre-associates in formation.
+Currently, there are 85 Viatorian associates and another nine pre-associates in formation.